Shaping Equitable Noncommunicable Disease and Injury Priorities

 Supporting Global Knowledge Exchange and Taking Interventions to Scale

 NCD Synergies is a program focused on enabling low-income countries to scale interventions to address noncommunicable diseases and injuries (NCDIs) among those living in extreme poverty.
-This multisite project is a collaborative effort between the PGNDSC at Harvard Medical School and Partners In Health.
+This multisite project is a collaborative effort between the PGNCDSC at Harvard Medical School and Partners In Health.
 The program was launched in July 2013 together with the Rwanda Ministry of Health, and has since grown to support equity-oriented planning for NCDI control in Ethiopia, Kenya, Lesotho, Liberia, Malawi, Rwanda, and Tanzania.
 NCD Synergies works by advocating for a greater focus on the NCDIs of the poorest population, providing governments with seconded technical advisors, and facilitating knowledge-sharing through a web-based platform.

 Training the Next Generation of NCDI-focused Researchers and Clinicians